minderjoselito/partner-hub/README.md

   - Average response time per URI (latency)
   - JVM heap memory usage (MB)
   - Total live threads in the application
+  - Errors by endpoint (4xx and 5xx)
+  - Success rate (% of requests with status 2xx)
 - [x] Docker Compose with PostgreSQL, Prometheus and Grafana

 ---